TibFinance/TibDotNetSdk/README.md

 To understand how to use the API, you must understand the Different objects of the application.

-For details See the pdf [Documentation](https://tibfinance.github.io/).
+For details See the [Documentation](https://tibfinance.github.io/).
+Or get the Pdf Verion [Here](https://github.com/TibFinance/TibDotNetSdk/blob/main/Documentation/Tib%20Api%20Documentation.pdf).

 ## Environments